adriancooney/voyeur.js/README.md

 Voyeur is a tiny (1.2kb) Javascript library that lets you traverse and manipulate the DOM the way it should have been.
 See [here](http://dunxrion.github.io/voyeur.js) for a demo, more information and documentation.

 ## Warning
 Voyeur is a great concept but I highly recommend you **avoid it in production**.
 There is serious performance issues yet to be worked out.
+[See here](https://github.com/dunxrion/voyeur.js/issues/20).

 ## Example
 ```html